tonyzp/TypedJSON/README.md

 // Do something with programming score number
 ```

-The problem here is, **we do much things with type & value check to insure type safety, these make our code ugly**.
+The problem here is, **we do much things with type & value check to insure type-safety, these make our code ugly**.

 ## A better way to handle this

-With `TypedJSON`, we use chain operators to sole this problem in a semantic way.
+With `TypedJSON`, we use chain operators to solve this problem in a semantic way.
 These try to insure the elegance and readability of the code.

 ```objectivec
 NSString *username = json.tj.string(@"username").without.empty.value;